 But total freight costs still remained high because of inventory holding levels and costs associated with warehousing and storage, with some impact on companies’ cash flow.

 The BRI’s new logistics hub-and-spoke arrangements, on the other hand, allow for more regular delivery thereby reducing costs associated with higher inventory levels and large warehouses.
 Its inter-modal container freight combinations of ship, rail and road has been made possible by smother connectivity.

 What the BRI offers is more efficient last- and first-mile delivery of product.

-For example, socks manufactured in the inland Chinese city of Yiwu used to rely on ocean transport, taking up to 45 days for delivery.
+For example, similar to how businesses use the services of a European haulage by TS Europe to transport goods, socks manufactured in the inland Chinese city of Yiwu used to rely on ocean transport, taking up to 45 days for delivery.
 In the new paradigm, freight trains can now take product from Yiwu to London within 14 or so days.

 While rail will never replace ocean freight, it might lose market share in the transport of high-value goods as ocean freight may be increasingly restricted to price sensitive commodities such as everyday clothing sold in large discount departmental stores.

 As the BRI network becomes more efficient, the need and commercial viability for larger container ships will diminish as the emphasis on regular and speedier deliveries grows with the consumer world moving towards fulfilling “instant gratification” enabled by improved IoT and technology.